By: Steve Born

 The government-set Recommended Daily Allowance (RDA) for magnesium is 420 mg a day for males and 320 mg a day for females.
 While this is a good starting point in terms of optimizing your magnesium intake, keep in mind that consuming the RDA amounts are "just enough to ward off outright deficiency," according to Dr. Carolyn Dean.

 In his hallmark paper, “Magnesium: The Key to Health and Life,” James South writes:

 "Magnesium expert Mildred Seelig discovered that for most people, at least 6 milligrams magnesium per kilogram of body weight is necessary to ensure a positive magnesium balance.
 This is roughly 2.7 milligrams magnesium per pound of body weight.
 For those under severe chronic stress, or who are engaged in strenuous work/athletic training that promotes intense sweating even higher levels might be required, up to 10 milligrams per kilogram of body weight, or 4.5 milligrams per pound."

 For healthier joints and so much more, Essential Mg is the answer!

 Essential Mg contains 100 mg of elemental magnesium per capsule from five highly bioavailable forms: bisglycinate, succinate, citrate, malate, and taurinate.
-For numerous areas in human health—including healthier joints and helping protect against osteoarthritis—Essential Mg is the ideal way to ensure that you're receiving optimal amounts of this all-important, “key to health and life” mineral.
+It helps in many ways in numerous areas in human health—including healthier joints- and help protect against osteoarthritis.

 Veronese, N.; La Tegola, L.; Caruso, M.G.; Maggi, S.; Guglielmi, G. The Association between Dietary Magnesium Intake and Magnetic Resonance Parameters for Knee Osteoarthritis.
 Nutrients 2019, 11, 1387.